Discovering Appomattox Court House: A Road Trip to Civil War History

 The fall of the Confederate capital at Richmond, Virginia, followed by General Lee's surrender at Appomattox Court House, were the catalysts that ended the war.
 The final battle of the US Civil War took place at Palmito Ranch, Texas, on May 12-13, 1865.

-The American Battlefield Trust has done a great job preserving Appomattox Court House and the surrounding battlefield.
-There are paths through the fields, with interpretive signs that let you walk through the site with some perspective on where specific incidents in the battle took place.
+The American Battlefield Trust has done a commendable job preserving Appomattox Courthouse and the surrounding battlefield.
+There are paths through the fields, marked with interpretive signs that provide context and perspective on where specific incidents in the battle took place.
 The village is also fantastic.
-The McLean house has been transformed into a museum, with a complete timeline of the US Civil War, short films detailing the specifics, and many artifacts, both Union and Confederate.
-The village itself is open for touring and is an excellent resource for Antebellum daily life.
+The McLean House has been transformed into a museum, featuring a comprehensive timeline of the US Civil War, short films detailing specific events, and numerous artifacts from both the Union and Confederate sides.
+The village itself is open for touring and serves as an excellent resource for understanding daily life during the Antebellum period.
 There is also a gift shop, where we picked up (of course) another shot glass.

 xoxo a.d. elliott